World Mobile Stratospheric Acquires Britten-Norman Islander Aircraft

 World Mobile Stratospheric, a joint venture between World Mobile and Indonesia’s leading digital infrastructure company Protelindo, has acquired a BN2T-4S Islander aircraft as part of a new collaboration with Britten-Norman.
 The collaboration advances World Mobile Stratospheric’s mission to extend next-generation connectivity from the skies.

-The Islander will support the continued development and testing of its proprietary phased-array antenna, a central part of World Mobile Stratospheric’s development, capable of broadcasting hundreds of precision-controlled beams across a 15,000 sq. km radius directly to mobile devices.
+The Islander will support the continued development and testing of its proprietary phased-array antenna, a central part of World Mobile Stratospheric’s development, capable of broadcasting hundreds of precision-controlled beams across 15,000 sq. km directly to mobile devices.

 The Engineering Case for Stratospheric Connectivity